Alone Together: Robyn's 'Dancing On My Own' Opens The Corners Of Community

 These days, she says, hearing "Dancing on My Own" makes her think of the friends she was with that night, or of how she now loves to pull her and Aaron's son out onto the dance floor at parties.
 She thinks about being in communion with others, finding some way to get through it all.

 Nora, of course, is not alone.
-Go down the rabbit hole of live videos and you'll see crowds bursting into the chorus a capella, singing perfectly and earnestly like a children's choir.
+Go down the rabbit hole of live videos and you'll see crowds bursting into the chorus a cappella, singing perfectly and earnestly like a children's choir.
 Or the one where dozens of Robyn concertgoers wait on a subway platform after a show in New York: bundled up, crammed shoulder to shoulder, singing "Dancing on My Own," together.

 This is what's so confusing, so endearing and so lovable about this song.
-When I talk to people about it, they tell me how it always manages to make them feel less lost — eager to dance themselves towards the next day, or the next party, or the next lover.
+When I talk to people about it, they tell me how it always manages to make them feel less lost — eager to dance themselves toward the next day, or the next party, or the next lover.
 It's a song about loneliness, but the moment you hear it, you instantly feel less alone.

 Walter Ray Watson contributed to the radio version of this story.
 Daoud Tyler-Ameen contributed to the digital version.